CTCycle/NISTADS-Adsorption-Modeling/README.md

 **7) Exit:** close the program immediately

 ### 4.2 Resources
-This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
-Here you can find the following folders:
+This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
+By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
+To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.

-- **dataset:** contains images used to train the XREPORT model, as well as the source file *XREPORT_dataset.csv* that should be provided.
-This .csv file must contain two columns: *id* where the image names are given, and *text* where the associated text is saved.
-Preprocessed data is saved within a database in the *preprocessed_dataset* subfolder, while the data can also be saved as .csv if requested in configurations.

-**predictions:** ..
+The directory structure includes the following folders:

-**checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.
+- **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

+- **database:** collected adsorption data, processed data and validation results will be stored centrally within the main database *NISTADS_database.db*.
+All associated metadata will be promptly stored in *database/metadata*.
+Graphical validation outputs will be saved separately within *database/validation*.

+- **inference:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
+The generated radiological reports from input images are saved within this latter folder.

+- **logs:** log files are saved here

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*